riffomonas/drought_index/README.md

 # README

-A repository for a project to practice reproducible research practices while studying the state of drought around the world
+A repository for a project to practice reproducible research practices while studying the state of drought around the world.